Skip to main content

 For tips and ideas on member retention, read this blog from the Valley of Rockville Centre and study this system created by the Masonic Renewal Committee.

-The Valley will organize, host, and implement four or more service events per year.
-In the Valley’s annual report, they must present how many members participated in the events and total service hours completed for each event.
+The Valley will organize, host, and implement four or more service events per year and report on the Annual Report the number of members present, and the total service hours completed for each event.

-At least twice annually, communicate and/or host an event for sweethearts (significant others of deceased members) and/or their families.
-Valleys must share the stories with Supreme Council in their annual report.
+At least twice annually, communicate and/or host an event for the spouses or significant others of departed Brothers and/or their families; share your stories with the Supreme Council.

 The Valley will annually donate at least $2 per member to the Supreme Council Grand Almoner’s Fund or their own Almoner's/Hospitaler's fund (if established).
 These donations are Valley-based and donated by the Valley on behalf of its members.
 This category will be calculated by Valleys and the Supreme Council at the conclusion of the census year.

 The Valley may select a charity of their choice to “champion” and support.
 They will annually donate the equivalent of $2 per Valley member to this charity.
-The Scottish Rite, NMJ encourages the Valley to choose their local Children’s Dyslexia Center.
+The Scottish Rite, NMJ encourages the Valley to choose their local Children’s Dyslexia Center if the Valley has one.
 These donations are Valley based and donated by the Valley on behalf of its members.
+This category will be reported by the Valley on the Annual Report concluding the census year.

 Blue Envelope - 5%

 To accomplish credit for this subcategory, the Valley will have at least 10% or more total members donate to the Blue Envelope campaign.
-Credit will be applied to the member’s Lodge of Perfection Valley unless otherwise specified.
-The Blue Envelope campaign runs from October 1 to June 15.
+This category will be calculated by the Supreme Council after the census year.
+Credit will be applied to the member’s Lodge of Perfection Valley.
+This campaign runs from October 1 to June 15.

-• For the Leadership Development category, there is partial credit for subcategories.
-Points will scale accordingly based on activity in that category.
+• For this category, there is partial credit for subcategories.
+Points will scale accordingly based on the amount achieved in that category.

 Membership Education – 5%

-The Valley will have at least 5% of their membership attend a local, regional, or NMJ sponsored membership seminar per year.
+The Valley will have at least 5% of their membership attend a local, regional, or NMJ sponsored membership education/development or program.

 Read our article for other tips on welcoming new members.